RinLit-233-shiroko/RinUI-docs/docs/BasicInput/Button.md

 # Button

-Button represents a button control that the user can press or click.
+The Button represents a button control that the user can press or click.
 Buttons are typically used to perform an action or answer a question.
-Typical buttons include Ok, Apply, Cancel, Close, Yes, No, and Help.

-Button inherits APIs from AbstractButton.
-For example, you can use the AbstractButton APIs to set the text, display an icon, and respond to user clicks.

-When the button is activated by the user, it emits the clicked() signal.
-Connect to this signal to perform the button's action.
-Button also provides the canceled(), doubleClicked(), pressed(), released(), and pressAndHold() signals, the last of which is for long presses.
+As with QtQuick native components, the Button emits the clicked() signal when it is activated by the user.
+Connect this signal to execute the button's action.

 ## Examples